 As well as my private practice in Bath, I currently offer a counselling service for a charity which provides accommodation and support to homeless and unemployed young people aged 16-30.

 Further experience includes work at a hospice providing care for terminally ill people, their carers and their families, with bereavement – and loss in general – the main focus.

-I am a registered member of the British Association of Counselling and Psychotherapy (BACP) and abide by its code of ethics, the Ethical Framework for the Counselling Professions.
+I am an accredited member of the British Association of Counselling and Psychotherapy (BACP) and abide by its code of ethics, the Ethical Framework for the Counselling Professions.

 I undertake monthly supervision (in which my work with clients is overseen) and keep up to date with developments in the counselling world (continued professional development) – both of these ensure my practice is highly professional, ethical and relevant.

 I am fully insured, hold an enhanced DBS certificate and fully comply with data protection laws.

 NCFE Level 3 Award In Counselling Skills & Theory (Guildford College)

 NCFE Level 2 Award In Helping Skills (Guildford College)

 NCFE Level 1 Award In Interpersonal Skills (Guildford College)